Does Deleting Browser History and Cache Really Delete Traces of My Webmail?

-Question: When I use the Chrome "tools and settings" for deletion of my browsing history and emptying of the cache, does that permanently delete those items, or can they be retrieved later if desired?
-With all the notoriety regarding legal discovery and request for production of emails and texts is there a way to permanently delete emails and texts from a PC so that they cannot be recovered or reconstructed by a PC expert?
+Question: When I use the Chrome “tools and settings” for deletion of my browsing history and emptying of the cache, does that permanently delete those items, or can they be retrieved later if desired?
+With all the notoriety regarding legal discovery and requests for production of emails and texts, is there a way to permanently delete emails and texts from a PC so that they cannot be recovered or reconstructed by a PC expert?

-It’s a well-known fact that deleting things on your computer usually doesn’t really completely destroy them.
-So there is definitely some risk in the scenarios that you describe.
+It’s a well-known fact that deleting things on your computer usually doesn’t completely destroy them.
+Depending on several factors, it’s possible that files can be undeleted.

 Browser cache and history